What is it?

 - Reduced vision

-Patients with dry eyes usually have obvious changes in the way they blink, the eyelids, the tears and on the surface of the eye.
+Patients with Dry Eye usually have obvious changes in the way they blink, the eyelids, the tears and on the surface of the eye.
 These are assessed with the slit lamp microscope.
 The examination is aided by adding a small amount of an orange dye called fluorescein to the tears and then viewing with a blue light.

 This is a simple test used to determine tear production.
 Small strips of a special paper are hooked over the lower eyelid.
 After 5 minutes the strips are examined.
 In very dry eyes the paper remains completely dry.

 Some patients, particularly those with secretive dry eye or aqueous insufficiency, have inflammation in the lacrimal gland and elsewhere in the body.
 The most common example is patients who have rheumatoid arthritis.
 Blood tests can detect inflammation and the presence of such diseases.
-This helps both to confirm the diagnosis and plan treatment of the dry eye and other disease.
+This helps both to confirm the diagnosis and plan treatment of the Dry Eye and other diseases.

 There are some simple things you can do to help dry eyes.